konjoot/webrtc-handbook/README.md

 4.1.7.1.
 Use of Provisional Answers

 4.1.7.2.
 Rollback

-   In certain situations it may be desirable to "undo" a change made to setLocalDescription or setRemoteDescription.
-Consider a case where a call is ongoing, and one side wants to change some of the session parameters; that side generates an updated offer and then calls setLocalDescription.
-However, the remote side, either before or after setRemoteDescription, decides it does not want to accept the new parameters, and sends a reject message back to the offerer.
-Now, the offerer, and possibly the answerer as well, need to return to a stable state and the previous local/remote description.
-To support this, we introduce the concept of "rollback".

    A rollback discards any proposed changes to the session, returning the state machine to the stable state, and setting the pending local